Projects per year

 Research Statement

-Dr. Cheryl Lawther is a Senior Lecturer in the School of Law and a Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice.
-She is also the Director of the Human Rights Centre at Queen's University Belfast.
-Situated within the field of transitional justice, Cheryl's research interests focus on truth recovery and dealing with the past, victims, ex-combatants, reparations and the use of atrocity sites.
+Dr. Cheryl Lawther is a Reader in the School of Law and a Fellow of the Senator George J. Mitchell Institute for Global Peace, Security and Justice.
+She is the former Director of the Human Rights Centre at Queen's University Belfast.

 Cheryl is currently leading and working on a number of UKRI funded research projects.
 In late 2015 she was awarded an AHRC Early Career Research Grant for a project on 'Voice, Agency and Blame: Victimhood and the Imagined Community in Northern Ireland' (with K. McEvoy, £250,000).
 Full details on the project and associated publications can be found on the project website - victimsandthepast.org In November 2016, Cheryl became a Co-Investigator on the AHRC funded project 'Reparations, Resonsibilites and Victimhood in Transitional Societies' (with L. Moffett and K. McEvoy, £655,198).
 The project website can be accessed here - reparations.qub.ac.uk.
 Finally, Dr. Lawther is leading a Department for Education - Global Challenges Research Fund pilot project on representations of victimhood at dark tourist sites, with a specific focus on Cambodia.